 The transition to SR and electric vehicles will be a lengthy process, but a worthy endeavor.
 Solar Roadways® can provide the infrastructure needed to charge EVs, both statically (parking lots and driveways) and eventually dynamically (on roads and highways, while driving).

 Autonomous vehicles are also an emerging technology.
 The SR team was invited to have a ride in the Google driverless car.
 It became apparent how SR could facilitate the transition to these vehicles.
-SR panels have microprocessors mounted permanently, meaning they have a fixed longitude and latitude.
-This offers a very special method of knowing exactly where a driverless vehicle is.
-This replaces the need to depend on satellite communications (GPS for instance) to determine location.
+SR panels have microprocessors mounted permanently, meaning they have a fixed altitude, longitude, and latitude.
+This offers a very special method of knowing exactly where a driverless vehicle is and replaces the need to depend on satellite communications (GPS for instance) to determine location.
 It is much more accurate.
 A system could also link the location of each SR panel into its map application and use them to plot routes.
 Eventually, the Solar Roadway® could drive the vehicles.

 The electronics in SR are specifically chosen to be both cost effective and of high quality.
-Anything extraneous is eliminated.
 The electronics are selected with other technologies in mind, so the integration of mutual induction charging, EVs, and autonomous vehicles will be simple.
-The electrical components will incorporate new compatible technologies as they emerge.
+New technologies can be added as they emerge.